 Everywhere you look, you can admire a gorgeous garden with unique plants surrounded by blue waters.
 In the distance, you can see the mountainous relief of the coast which forms a beautiful setting for this small paradise.

-Oedo Island in Geoje, is certainly one of our best travel memory in South Korea, despite being there on a very very very hot day.
+Oedo Island in Geoje, is certainly one of our best travel memories in South Korea, despite being there on a very very very hot day.

 The garden was founded by a Korean couple.
-After unsuccessfully trying to grow tangerines on this rocky islet, Lee Chang-Ho and Choi Ho-Suk, decided in the early 1970s to transform the place by growing rare plants.
+After unsuccessfully trying to grow tangerines on this rocky islet, Lee Chang-Ho and Choi Ho-Suk decided in the early 1970s to transform the place by growing rare plants.
 After years of shaping a garden, tirelessly, Odeo opened in 1995.
-The mild temperatures and the abundance of water gradually helped transform this once rocky island to a beautiful utopia.
+The mild temperatures and the abundance of water gradually helped transform this once-rocky island into a beautiful utopia.
 Oedo very quickly won the hearts of Koreans.
 Today, nearly one in five citizens has visited it!

-Oedo Botania is divided into two parts: on the Mediterranean-style garden on the west side of the island.
-And o the east side a completely unspoiled space with natural vegetation growing freely and where camellias thrive.
+Oedo Botania is divided into two parts: the Mediterranean-style garden on the west side of the island.
+And o the east side, a completely unspoiled space with natural vegetation growing freely and where camellias thrive.

 Everything is just so pretty!

 To get to Oedo you need to take a boat.
-Excursions starts from various places in Geoje.
-You can check out all information (here).
+Excursions start from various places in Geoje.
+You can check out all the information (here).
 There are many departures every day.
-We advise to book in advance during peak season, either online or by visiting the departure office ahead of time.
+We advise you to book in advance during peak season, either online or by visiting the departure office ahead of time.

 7. Geoje Haegeumgang rock